-The 1917 February Revolution caused rough interest of the public to the treasures of the Moscow Kremlin.
-Well-known historians and critics developed plans of transformation of the Kremlin into a city-museum.
-However, events of autumn 1917, transfer of the Soviet government to Moscow, the Civil war raised questions of a museum’s organization and preservation of valuables of the Moscow Kremlin in a new way.
+The February Revolution of 1917caused public’s rough interest in the treasures of the Moscow Kremlin.
+Well-known historians and critics developed plans of its transformation into a city-museum.
+However, events of autumn 1917—the transfer of the Soviet Government to Moscow and the Civil raised questions of the museum’s organization and preservation of the valuables of the Moscow Kremlin in a new way.

-During November fights in Moscow curators and employees of the museum who were in the building of the Armory Chamber, managed to save up treasures stored in it.
-In the early 20-s, the concept of the museum was changed as under new social and political circumstances the museum was to present the history of Russian and foreign decorative an applied art, to show work of imperial workshops, etc. Such restriction in the approach to the display of museum treasures might have been compelled, dictated aspiration of heads of the museum M.S.
+During November fights in Moscow, curators and employees of the museum managed to save the treasures stored there.
+In the early 1920s, the concept of the museum changed—under new social and political circumstances, the museum was to present the history of Russian and foreign decorative and applied art, to show work of imperial workshops, etc. Such restriction in displaying museum treasures might have been compelled or dictated by the aspiration of the heads of the museum M.S.
 Sergeev and D.D.
-Ivanov to keep exhibits, attending attention not to their historical importance, but to the skill of execution.
+Ivanov to show exhibits not depending on their historical importance but to the skill of execution.

-In July, 1922, the museum except for the Armoury Chamber included the Assumption, Archangel’s, Annunciation Cathedrals, the Church of Laying Our Lady’s Holy Robe and the Patriarchal Chambers of the 17th century.
-So, the museum complex repeatedly changing the name and submission appeared in the Kremlin territory.
+In July 1922, the Museum complex included the Armoury Chamber, the Assumption, Archangel, Annunciation Cathedrals, the Church of Laying Our Lady’s Holy Robe and the Patriarchs Palace of the 17th century.
+So, the museum complex repeatedly changing the name and submission appeared on the Kremlin territory.

 In summer 1955, the Moscow Kremlin accepted first tourists.
-Process of revival of the museum began.
-In the mid 50-s new expositions in the Armoury Chamber and cathedrals of the Kremlin were created, techniques of guiding were developed.
+The process of the museum’s revival began.
+In the mid-1950s, the new expositions in the Armoury Chamber and the cathedrals in the Kremlin were created, techniques of guiding were developed.
 The museum staff considerably increased.

-On the Order of the Government of 5 February 1960 the Armoury Chamber and cathedrals of the Kremlin were transferred to conducting the Ministry of Culture of the USSR and received the new name—the State Museums of the Moscow Kremlin.
+On the Order of the Government on 5 February 1960, the management of the Armoury Chamber and the Kremlin cathedrals was given to the Ministry of Culture of the USSR and the museum received a new name—the State Museums of the Moscow Kremlin.

-1970-80-s became time of rapid development of a museum in all the directions of activity.
-The end of 1970 and first half of the 1980-s were marked by carrying out the largest in the museum history research and restoration works both in cathedrals of the Kremlin and in the Armoury Chamber.
-In 1986 a new display of the Armoury Chamber was open, and in May 1987 the Museum of Applied Art and Life Style of 17th century Russia has appeared in the Patriarch’s Palace.
+1970s-1980s became a time of rapid development of the museum in all the directions of activity.
+The end of the 1970s and the first half of the 1980s was marked by the largest in the museum history research and restoration works both in the cathedrals of the Kremlin and in the Armoury Chamber.
+In 1986 a new display in the Armoury Chamber was open, and in May 1987 the Museum of Applied Art and Life Style of the 17th century Russia has appeared in the Patriarch’s Palace.

-The management of research, exhibition and methodical activity is assigned to the Science Director of the museum - Andrei Batalov (since 2010).
+The management of research, exhibition and methodical activity has been assigned to the science director of the museum.